The previous page closed with

 identical to \(u\).

-The formula resolves the classical existence question on the real line that
+The formula resolves the classical existence question on the real line that the

-the bounded-interval setting left open.
-The series representation
+bounded-interval setting left open.
+The series representation given there was an

-given there was an existence statement of formal character; d'Alembert's formula is
+existence statement of formal character.
+D'Alembert's formula is the rigorous

-exactly the natural Cauchy-data class \(f \in C^2, g \in C^1\), with no extra
+Cauchy-data class \(f \in C^2, g \in C^1\), with no extra regularity required and no

-regularity required and no infinite series whose convergence to a \(C^2\)
+infinite series whose convergence to a \(C^2\) function would have to be checked

-a closed-form classical solution by a finite chain of algebraic and integration
+The hyperbolic equation admits a closed-form classical solution by a finite chain of

-steps.
-This is a structural feature distinguishing the wave equation from both
+algebraic and integration steps.
+This is a structural feature distinguishing the

-the heat equation — where the closed form is the convolution with a Gaussian
+wave equation from both the heat equation, whose closed form is the convolution with

-heat kernel — and from the elliptic case, which we encounter in a subsequent
+the elliptic case, which we

 Domain of Dependence and Range of Influence

-D'Alembert's formula determines \(u(x, t)\) from values of \(f\) at the two
+D'Alembert's formula determines \(u(x, t)\) from values of \(f\) at the two points

-points \(x \pm ct\) and values of \(g\) on the interval \([x - ct, x + ct]\).
+\(x \pm ct\) and values of \(g\) on the interval \([x - ct, x + ct]\).
+The solution

-domain of dependence of \(u\) at \((x, t)\); it is bounded by
+The interval is called the domain of dependence of \(u\) at

-the two characteristic lines through \((x, t)\) traced backward in time at
+\((x, t)\).
+It is bounded by the two characteristic lines through \((x, t)\) traced

-speed \(c\), and forms a closed triangle with apex at \((x, t)\) and base on
+backward in time at speed \(c\), and forms a closed triangle with apex at \((x, t)\)

-the initial line \(t = 0\).
+and base on the initial line \(t = 0\).

 The same picture, traced forward in time, gives the dual notion.
-The initial
+The initial data

-data \(f(x_0), g(x_0)\) at a single initial point \(x_0\) affect the solution
+\(f(x_0), g(x_0)\) at a single initial point \(x_0\) affect the solution \(u(x, t)\)

-\(u(x, t)\) only at spacetime points \((x, t)\) with \(t \geq 0\) satisfying
+only at spacetime points \((x, t)\) with \(t \geq 0\) satisfying

-\(|x - x_0| \leq ct\) — equivalently, points reachable from \((x_0, 0)\) by a
+\(|x - x_0| \leq ct\).
+Equivalently, these are the points reachable from

-signal travelling at speed at most \(c\) in either direction.
-This closed
+\((x_0, 0)\) by a signal travelling at speed at most \(c\) in either direction.
+This

-spacetime region is the range of influence of the initial
+closed spacetime region is the range of influence of the initial

-data at \(x_0\); it is the upward cone bounded by the two characteristic lines
+data at \(x_0\).
+It is the upward cone bounded by the two characteristic lines

 issuing from \((x_0, 0)\) at slopes \(\pm 1/c\).

-The slope \(\pm 1/c\) of the characteristic lines in the spacetime diagram
+The slope \(\pm 1/c\) of the characteristic lines in the spacetime diagram encodes

-finite propagation speed.
-A localized disturbance in the
+speed.
+A localized disturbance in the initial data, say \(f\) or \(g\)

-issuing from \((x_0, 0)\), because the d'Alembert formula evaluates \(u(x, t)\)
+spacetime point outside the upward cone issuing from \((x_0, 0)\), because the

-only on the backward triangle, which intersects the support of the data only
+d'Alembert formula evaluates \(u(x, t)\) only on the backward triangle, which

-if \((x, t)\) lies in the cone.
-Information about the initial state travels
+intersects the support of the data only if \((x, t)\) lies in the cone.
+Information

-through the medium at speed exactly \(c\), neither faster nor instantaneously.
+about the initial state travels through the medium at speed exactly \(c\), neither

 Contrast with the Heat Equation